DataDog/datadog-api-client-go/api/v1/datadog/docs/SyntheticsDevice.md

 ### NewSyntheticsDevice

-`func NewSyntheticsDevice(height int64, id SyntheticsDeviceID, name string, width int64, ) *SyntheticsDevice`
+`func NewSyntheticsDevice(height int64, id SyntheticsDeviceID, name string, width int64) *SyntheticsDevice`

-NewSyntheticsDevice instantiates a new SyntheticsDevice object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewSyntheticsDevice instantiates a new SyntheticsDevice object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewSyntheticsDeviceWithDefaults

 `func NewSyntheticsDeviceWithDefaults() *SyntheticsDevice`

-NewSyntheticsDeviceWithDefaults instantiates a new SyntheticsDevice object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewSyntheticsDeviceWithDefaults instantiates a new SyntheticsDevice object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetHeight